Andrew4d3/koainit/README.md

 ### Requirements
 Be sure to have the following elements installed:
--Node v4.6.0 or greater.
+- Node v4.6.0 or greater.
--Nodemon.
+- Nodemon.
--Mocha for unit testing.
+- Mocha for unit testing.

 ### How to use it
 1. Download the last release by going to the **releases** tab.